labomb/NABU_PC_CPM_2.2/README.md

 	- 5.25" double-side, double-density, 80 track, 48 TPI
 	- 3.5" double-side, double-density, 160 track, 96 TPI
 * Dynamically re-configures for SSDD or DSDD disks on 5.25" drives
+* Bootable harddrive images for use with the mame
 * Serial option board support
 * Parallel port support
 * Virtual 80 column mode